LIVING IN DA NANG AS A DIGITAL NOMAD...

 Wifi in Vietnam is abundant, although not overwhelmingly fast.
 Adam was able to successfully teach, with video calls, from our apartment though we did have occasional outages.
 Be sure to do a speed-test before you make any long term commitments.

 Sim Cards are relatively cheap and easy to buy.
-3G speeds are pretty consistent and coverage is quite widespread.
-We bought ours at the airport on arrival.
+We purchased a Viettel LTE sim card with 3GB data for 120,000 VND from a Viettel Store in My Khe.
+Top up scratch-off cards are easily purchased from convenience stores or mobile shops.
 For specific information on companies and plans check out this comprehensive blog post from Too Many Adapters

 Check out this post for more information on How to order coffee like a local in Vietnam.